Marketing is supposed to bring in money, not waste it.

 “Because” is not an answer.
 “We’ve always done it this way” is not an answer.
 Status quo is not an answer.

-Think about all of the great marketing or advertising campaigns that have made news in the past year, from Oreo’s Dunk In the Dark to Dove’s Real Beauty Sketches and many, many others.
+Think about all of the great marketing or advertising campaigns that have ever made news.
 They weren’t applauded because they gave us something we were all familiar and comfortable with.
 They broke tradition.
 They stood out in a time when it’s nearly impossible to stand out.
 And it’s because they didn’t stick to the way it’s always been done.

 Don’t be an “always been done”.
 Be a “never been done”.
 Put that marketing budget to good use, and prove that smart communications are worth the investment.

 What are your favorite marketing excuses?
-Add them to the comments below, or join the conversation on Twitter or Google+.
+Add them to the comments below.